Back to Business: Five Contract Mistakes to Avoid

-The information that is readily available on the Internet can make us feel like we are experts in a myriad of subjects.
+The information readily available on the Internet can make us feel like we are experts in many subjects.
 Reality check: we’re not.
 At least, not without the proper education and experience.
-As with verbal agreements, it may be easier and cheaper to copy contract language that you find online.
+As with verbal agreements, it may be easier and cheaper to copy the contract language you find online.
 Unfortunately, this may create more challenges than it solves.
-Online contracts may have terms that are not applicable, terms that are invalid, or even false statements.
-That is a mistake that is easily avoidable.
+Online contracts may have terms that are not applicable, invalid terms, or even false statements.
+That is an easily avoidable mistake.
 If you are not an attorney, do not put yourself at risk by trying to act like one.
 Only an experienced attorney can draft a contract for your situation that completely protects you.

 3. Ambiguous Contracts

 A contract is ambiguous if the contract terms are interpretable in more than one way.
 A common type of ambiguous contract is one where the definition of a word is not clearly defined.
 For example, if the parties to a contract are from the United States and Canada, and the contract references the word “dollar,” the term may be subject to more than one interpretation.
 The term could mean the U.S. dollar or the Canadian dollar.
 In the face of a contract dispute, the general rule is that a court will construe the ambiguous contract terms against the party who wrote the agreement.